Richard Peto: Career and research

 His career has included collaborations with Richard Doll beginning at the Medical Research Council Statistical Research Unit in London.
 He set up the Clinical Trial Service Unit (CTSU) in Oxford in 1975 and is currently co-director.
 Peto's paradox is named after him.

 Awards and honours

 He was elected a Fellow of the Royal Society in 1989 for his contributions to the development of meta-analysis.
 He is a leading expert on deaths related to tobacco use.
 "When Sir Richard Peto began work with the late Richard Doll fifty years ago, the UK had the worst death rates from smoking in the world.
 Smoking was the cause of more than half of all premature deaths of British men."
 He was knighted for his services to epidemiology and to cancer prevention in 1999, and he received an honorary Doctor of Medical Sciences degree from Yale University in 2011.

 Personal life

 His brother Julian Peto, with whom he has published work in mathematical statistics (e.g. on the logrank test), is also a distinguished epidemiologist.
-His family runs a Thai restaurant in the Covered Market, Oxford, of whose parent company he is a director.